Cheese is known as a keto-friendly food category but there are exceptions. Find out whether feta cheese is low in carbs or not.

 In reality, other nutrients like fat, protein, vitamins, and minerals still matter for staying in ketosis and having good general health.

-100 grams of one example feta cheese contains the following nutrients (2):
+100 grams of one example of feta cheese contain the following nutrients (1):

 - Calories: 264